Mobile Menu Button

 Credential Programs

-Early childhood and school-age professionals may elect to enroll in two credential programs available through the state’s Early Childhood Enrichment (ECE) training system: 1) The South Dakota Child Development Associate Program or 2) the South Dakota Out-of-School Time credential.
+Early childhood and school-age educators may elect to enroll in two credential programs available through the state’s Early Childhood Enrichment (ECE) system.

-The South Dakota Child Development Associate (SDCDA) Training Program, coordinated by the South Dakota Early Childhood Enrichment (ECE) System is designed to provide comprehensive early childhood training and mentorship for individuals who work with children in a child care setting to meet the 120-hr training requirement for the Child Development Associate (CDA) Credential.
+The South Dakota Child Development Associate (SDCDA) Training Program is designed to provide comprehensive early childhood training and mentorship for individuals who work with children in a child care setting to meet the 120-hr training requirement for the Child Development Associate (CDA) Credential.

 The SDCDA curriculum provides formal early childhood training and professional mentorship assisting each student in the process of meeting the requirements necessary to complete the national CDA assessment process, including: